asish-op/nitro-gen-and-checker-but-very-fast/README.md

 - follow me
 - make videos on my projects

-# use at your own risk!
+# Use at your own Risk!

-- this aganist discord terms and conditions.
+- This is aganist discord terms and conditions.
 I am not responsible for your ban or actions recommend not to use generators